 Children and young people may come to the attention of the MASH team because:

 - A parent or carer may have requested support directly

 - A professional may feel that a family need help or support

 - A child or their family come into contact with the police

 - A child tells someone about abuse (either physical, sexual, or emotional)

 When a child is referred, the case is assigned to a professional group within the MASH who will gather any information about the child/family as quickly as possible.

-A senior and experienced Social Work Practitioner will use a guidance document called Thresholds and Pathways to decide if the child's circumstances mean that the case should be dealt with by the MASH or if the Early Help Team should find a solution instead.
+A senior and experienced Social Work Practitioner will use the Thresholds Guidance (PDF 634KB) to decide if the child's circumstances mean that the case should be dealt with by the MASH or if the Early Help Team should find a solution instead.